OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 4. **Cyclic Redundancy Check (CRC)** Remainder of binary division between a large binary number (D) and an agreed value of (k)
 5. **Lost Write** The device doesn't inform the upper layer that a write finished but the new changes never persisted into the next state, thus exposing the past state before the write.

-Distributed Sytems: Chapter 48
+Distributed Systems: Chapter 48

 1. **Checksums** Method to detect memory corruption quickly.
 2. **End-to-end argument** Method through which packet loss, aka data loss, is avoided.
-3. **UDP/IP** Common networking stack that involves the use of sockets to communicate with an enpoint, and send datagrams which are short messages.
+3. **UDP/IP** Common networking stack that involves the use of sockets to communicate with an endpoint, and send datagrams which are short messages.
 4. **Distributed Shared Memory (DSM)** Allows for multiple computers on the network to share large virtual address space, akin to how processors have multiple cores which allow for the use of threading.
 5. **Remote Procedure Call (RPC)** Simple and easy way to execute code on a remote machine.